riyajaggi/logistics-automation-scripts/README.md

 <a name= "usage"></a>
 ## Permission for Usage

-Please do not use the project without asking permission.
-Using the project means copying or downloading files and then submitting it as your own.
+Please do not use these scripts without asking permission.
+Using the scripts means copying or downloading files and then submitting it as your own.
+If you want to use these scripts, contact me.
+Feel free to use the technologies and resources mentioned to create your own scripts that can perform similar work.